juandarr/AIND-sudoku/README.md

 ### Code

 * `solutions.py` - This file contains the implementation of the strategies.
+Run the agent with `python solution.py`.
+It will use Pygame if you have it installed in your system, otherwise it will print the solution on the terminal prompt.
 * `solution_test.py` - Do not modify this.
 You can test your solution by running `python solution_test.py`.
 * `PySudoku.py` - Do not modify this.
 This is code for visualizing your solution.
 * `visualize.py` - Do not modify this.
 This is code for visualizing your solution.